 - beer (not a juice, but oh well)

-Don’t replace the pineapple juice with water, though.
-That will just throw a culinary monkey wrench in the dish.
-You need a liquid that provides flavor.
+You just need a liquid that provides flavor.
 Pour half of the pineapple juice into the bottom of the roasting pan.

-The bromelain enzyme found in pineapples is a natural tenderizer, so pineapple is often used in a recipe to tenderize meats.
+The bromelain enzyme in pineapples is a natural tenderizer, which is why pineapple is in so many meat marinades.
 But, here, we’re using it to keep the meat moist and to infuse flavor.
-Once we cover the pan, the pineapple juice will heat up and begin steaming up and into the ham.
+Once we cover the pan with tin foil, the pineapple juice will heat up and begin steaming up and into the meat.
 Again, this is why we want to use a liquid with flavor in it.

-I start roasting my ham with it on its cushion, so the fat from the top drips down into the meat.
-You tend to lose more of the juices if you start it cut side down, especially since we’re elevating it on the rack.
+Begin roasting the ham with it on its cushion, so the fat from the top drips down into the meat.
+You tend to lose more of the juices if you start it flat side down, especially since we’re elevating it on the rack.
 Later, you will flip it to coat the outside with the glaze, but we’ll cross that bridge when we come to it.

 For now, use a spatula or your hand to coat the exterior of the ham with the mustard-brown sugar paste.
-Lift up the ham to get that paste underneath it, too.
-Even the cut part of the meat (where you can see the interior) gets slathered in the paste.
-Use up every last bit of that paste, too.
-There’s no such thing as putting too much.
+Lift up the meat to get that paste underneath it, too.
+Slather the cut part of the meat (where you can see the interior) in the paste, too.
+There’s no such thing as putting too much, so be sure to use it all.

 Roast your ham in a 325°F (162°C).
 The length of time to roast your ham depends on how big it is.
-Remember, we have a fully cooked ham here, so we’re not cooking it; we’re warming it.
-That said, we don’t want grandpa to get an ice-cold piece of ham while we’re eating a steaming hot slice.
-That’s bad juju.
+Remember, that you’re just warming it.

 - 10-pounds: 2 1/2-3 hours